Package Leaflet: Information for the Patient

 Your doctor may prescribe a lower initial dose.

-Other high-risk patients
+Other patients at risk

 Your doctor may prescribe a lower initial dose if you have a low body weight or if you metabolize medications more slowly.